 More children in Essex County are living in poverty, but fewer are exposed to damaging lead and teen births have fallen dramatically.
 The available data paint a mixed picture of how children and youth in the county are faring.

 Children are set on a trajectory through life in their earliest years, and even before they are born.
 A healthy pregnancy has a better chance of resulting in a healthy, full-term baby.
 In Essex County, most pregnant women begin prenatal care in their first trimester, which is the first step toward good birth outcomes.
 However, the rates vary among racial and ethnic groups, with 83% of Asian mothers, 77% of white mothers, 75% of Hispanic mothers and 73% of African American mothers beginning care early.
 In addition to the disparities, these rates have not been rising in Essex.

 Premature babies are at higher risk for a host of problems and delays.
 In Essex County in 2021, 10% of births were preterm, equal to state and close to national rates.
 Infant mortality, the death of babies before age 1, has declined from 4.9 per 1,000 live births in 2003-07 to 4.4 in 2015-19 (rates are five-year averages).

 Lead is an especially powerful environmental toxin for babies and young children that can cause permanent damage to cognitive, physical and behavioral abilities.
-The rate of elevated lead levels in children has been falling, down 33% from 2010 to 2017, to 3.1 per 1,000 children - though that was up from 2.8 in 2016.
+The rate of elevated lead levels in children has been falling, down 43% from 2010 to 2018, to 2.6 per 1,000 children.

 Perhaps the greatest risk factor to children’s success is poverty.
 In 2017-21, 13% of Essex County children were living at or below the poverty level, up from 12% in 2000 but below the national rate of 17%.
 The cities of Lawrence and Lynn had higher rates, 24% and 19%, and poverty was greater among African American (22%) and Hispanic (23%) children.